Latin 101: Learning a Classical Language

 Overall, Latin 101: Learning a Classical Language from The Great Courses Signature Collection starring Hans-Friedrich Mueller is an excellent resource for anyone who wants to learn Latin or gain a greater understanding of the language, history, and culture of ancient Rome.
 Mueller's engaging teaching style, combined with the use of authentic texts and a focus on context, make this course an excellent choice for anyone looking to expand their knowledge and skills.
 Whether you are a language enthusiast, a student of history, or simply curious about the ancient world, Latin 101 is a program that will leave you informed, educated, and entertained.

-Latin 101: Learning a Classical Language is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on November 15, 2013.
+Latin 101: Learning a Classical Language is a series that ran for 1 seasons (36 episodes) between November 15, 2013 and on The Great Courses Signature Collection

 Filter by Source